 Section 1.1: Regular Elections: Elections shall be held annually for Steering Committee members and officers whose terms are set to end that year.
-For the first year transition to the Charter, one Co-Chair will be elected for one year and one Co-chair will be elected for a two-year term.
+Nominations shall be submitted, in writing to the Executive sub-Committee at least seven days prior to the annual meeting.
+The Steering Committee will then vote on those who were nominated.
+For the first year transition to the Charter, one Co-Chair will be elected for one year and one Co-chair will be elected for a two year term.
 Thereafter, these seats will be up for election every two years thereby ensuring that one Co-Chair has experience and allows for continuity from one year to the next.

 Section 1.2: Special or Interim Elections.
 In the case of a vacancy mid-term, the full CCHA membership will be informed and nominations sought for the vacant seat.
+Nominations shall be submitted, in writing to the Executive sub-Committee at least seven days prior to the next regularly scheduled meeting or there after.
 The Steering Committee will then vote on those who were nominated.